-Education Cannot Wait (ECW) is the first global movement and fund dedicated to education in emergencies and protracted crises.
+Education Cannot Wait (ECW) is the first global fund dedicated to education in emergencies and protracted crises.

 Based on the recognition that continuous access to quality learning is a priority for children and families affected by conflicts, natural disasters and displacement and that no organisation can do it alone, ECW comes as a ground-breaking initiative bringing together public and private partners eager to work together differently and mobilise the funding required to deploy immediate and sustainable programmes tailor-made to the educational needs of these children.

 ECW’s mandate is articulated around five core functions:

 - Inspire political commitment so that education is viewed by both governments and funders as a top priority during crises.

 - Generate additional funding to help close the $8.5 billion funding gap needed to reach 75 million children and youth.

 - Plan and respond collaboratively, with a particular emphasis on supporting programmes that enable humanitarian and development actors to work together on shared objectives.